Rounak40/Oxford-Dictionary/README.md

-# Oxfore-Dictionary
+# Oxford-Dictionary
-A normal Oxfore dictionary in python.
+A normal Oxford dictionary in python.

 **Installation**
 ```